gtiosclub/gtios.club/tutorials/calculator/part9.md

 ---
+layout: tutorial_pages
+part: 9
-title: Part 9 - Preparing your Table View
+title: Preparing your Table View
-permalink: calculator-part9.html
+permalink: /calculator-part-9/
-sidebar: tutorials
 ---

 In the past 8 parts, you successfully built your first storyboard app!
 It works great (hopefully), but there's still this big blank space at the top of the screen.